Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn>**CMAF Ingest**</dfn>:
-          Ingest mode defined in this specification for ingesting  content formatted accoring to CMAF track constraints
+          Ingest interface defined in this specification for push based [!MPEGCMAF]

    <dfn dfn>**DASH Ingest**</dfn>:
-          Ingest mode defined in this specification for ingesting MPEG DASH content directly.
+          Ingest interface defined in this specification for push based [!MPEGDASH]

    <dfn dfn>**HLS Ingest**</dfn>:
-          Ingest mode defined for ingesting HLS content directly
+          Ingest interface defined in this specification for push based [!RFC8216]

    <dfn dfn>**Ingest Stream**</dfn>:
-          The stream of media produced by the live source
-            transmitted to the media processing entity.
+          The stream of media pushed from the ingest source to the media processing entity in a live event

    <dfn dfn>**live stream event**</dfn>:
-           the total live stream for the ingest.
+           The total live stream for the ingest relating to a broadcast event.

    <dfn dfn>**live encoder**</dfn>:
            entity performing live
-           encoding and production of a high quality live stream,
+           encoding of a high quality
+           Ingest stream,
            can serve as ingest source

    <dfn dfn>**Ingest source**</dfn>:
-            a media source ingesting media content
+            a media source ingesting media content to media processing entity
             , typically a live encoder but not restricted
-            to this, e.g. it could be a stored source.
+            to this, e.g. it could be a stored media resource.

    <dfn dfn>**publishing point** </dfn>:
-              Entry point used to receive the media content,
+              Entry point used to receive an ingest stream,
-              consumes/receives the incoming media [=ingest stream=]
+              consumes/receives the incoming media [=ingest stream=],
+              typically via a publishing URL setup to receive the stream

    <dfn dfn>**manifest objects**</dfn>
-           objects ingested that represent streaming manifest
+           Objects ingested that represent streaming manifest
 	        e.g. .mpd in MPEG DASH, .m3u8 in HLS

    <dfn dfn> **media objects** </dfn>
-           objects ingested that representing media, and or timed text, or other non manifest objects, typically these are CMAF addresssable media objects such as CMAF chunks, fragments or segments.
+           Objects ingested that represent the media, and or timed text, or other non manifest objects, typically these are CMAF addresssable media objects such as CMAF chunks, fragments or segments.